JonasMuellerGastell/FinlandKuntaHarmon/README.md

 		Urban: indicator whether the kunta is in kunta or maalaiskunta part of 1950 table
 		grouperMLK: kunta-koodi, but assigning MLKs the same code as their KLA
 		grouperAll: kunta-koodi, but heuristically merging kunta's that saw significant population transfers, MLKs with KLAs, and Helsinki capital region

+	|_kuntacodes_basic.csv
+	same as above, but with all names in lower case and with heurisitc replacement of special characters to {aeio}

 	|_Demographics1880_1974.csv
 	A time series of the populaton variables necessary for the module for all kuntas in Finland 1880 to 1974.